wrxco/chartbutler/README.md

 # ChartButler

-ChartButler is a command-line utility to download MBTiles files from multiple sources, including:
+ChartButler is a command-line utility to download MBTiles files from multiple sources for use with OpenCPN, including:
 - The Chart Locker (https://chartlocker.brucebalan.com/) by Bruce Balan
 - Sailing Grace Charts (https://sailingamazinggrace.com/charts) by S/Y Grace